-Inverting the Al and Ti-centres of all samples results in broadly similar time-temperature histories between centres, whist the cooling histories of different samples vary (Fig. 5).
-This is in agreement with the Al and Ti-centres' similar thermal stabilities (Fig. 6) and measured ages (Table 1).
+Inverting the Al and Ti centres of all samples results in broadly similar time-temperature histories between centres, whilst the cooling histories of different samples vary (Fig. 5).
+This is in agreement with the Al and Ti centre similar thermal stabilities (Fig. 6) and measured ages (Table 1).
 The two different centres can also be effectively combined to produce a single cooling history (Fig. 5), which is similar to that inverted from the OSL data alone for samples KRG16-101 and KRG16-104 (Fig. 5).
 For sample KRG16-05, the saturated OSL signals result in a broad cooling history, whereas for sample KRG16-06 the OSL data yield more rapid cooling than the ESR data.
 The OSL and ESR data can also be inverted together.
-These data show that for samples beyond the range of OSL dating, ESR-thermochronometry will be able to provide cooling histories over a similar thermal range, allowing late stage exhumation histories to be determined.
-The data inversions reveal that rates of rock cooling in the Hida range of the Japanese Alps are consistent with previous investigations that indicate rapid rock cooling (Ito et al., 2013; 2017; Spencer et al., 2019).
-Whereas sample KRG16-05 experienced almost no cooling over the past 2 Myr, cooling rates accelerated from ~100 °C/Myr (calculated from the U/Pb ages of Ito et al., 2013) to rates of >400°C/Myr over the past 100 ka for samples KRG16-06, KRG16-101 and KRG16-104.
+These data show that for samples beyond the range of OSL dating, ESR thermochronometry will be able to provide cooling histories over a similar thermal range, allowing late stage exhumation histories to be determined.
+The data inversions reveal that rates of rock cooling in the Hida range of the Japanese Alps are consistent with previous investigations that indicate rapid rock cooling (Ito et al., 2013,